 Culture: Most part of the countries of the Indian subcontinent is still rural and untouched.
-Responsible tourism pays serious attention to the preservation of local culture, customs and traditions.
-It aims to create an awareness about the importance of the local culture among travellers and businesses.
+Responsible tourism pays serious attention to preserve the local culture, customs and traditions.
+It aims to create awareness about the importance of the local culture among travellers and businesses.

-Economy: One of the main purposes of responsible or sustainable tourism is to maximize economic benefits for local people and the hosting communities.
-By helping local communities improve their well-being, tourism can be developed effectively in India or outside .
+Economy: One of the main purposes of responsible or sustainable tourism is to maximize economic benefits for local people and the host communities.
+By helping local communities improve their well-being, tourism can be developed effectively in or outside India as well.

 Our Commitment to Responsible Tourism